State / Territory Benefits - Delaware

 - Preference shall be granted only in the form of credits to be added to earned ratings in examinations, with disabled Veterans receiving no more than 10 points and other Veterans no more than 5 points;

-- All Veterans shall be required to meet job requirements before receiving preference credits;
+- All Veterans or members shall be required to meet job requirements before receiving preference credits;

 - Employees in the classified service who, while in good standing, leave or have left the state service to engage in military service shall be given credit for seniority purposes for the time served in the armed forces not to exceed 3 years; and